radibit/radibit.com/about/index.md

 web applications and tools.

 Follower of the clean, intuitive and engaging UI / UX standarts.
-As a self-learner I'm looking everyday to expand and share my knowladge and skills.
+As a self-learner I'm looking everyday to expand and share my knowledge and skills.

 I’m currently living and working in Berlin as a front-end engineer for [Junomedical](http://www.junomedical.com/en).